Kick-H/FETMOD/README.md

 Heavy dependencies are grouped as extras so you can opt into the pieces you
 need:

-- `pip install .[calculators]` adds the Calorine NEP calculators required for lattice, elastic, phonon, and thermal-conductivity workflows.
+- `pip install .[calculators]` adds the Calorine MD calculators required for lattice, elastic, phonon, and thermal-conductivity workflows.
 - `pip install .[materials]` pulls in `pymatgen` for Materials Project structure fetching and symmetry analysis.